 Long-term and medium-term planning is based around the interests and needs of the child.
-These plans are then used by the EYFS teachers as a guide for weekly planning.
-Continuous provision plans are in place to support children during their child-initiated learning in which they can demonstrate their knowledge and skills through their play.
+These plans are then used by the EYFS teachers as a guide for short term planning.
+Planning includes Continuous provision where children demonstrate their knowledge and skills through play as part of child-initiated learning.

-Planning in our Foundation classes consists of Phonics, English and Maths.
+Planning in our Foundation classes includes Phonics, English and Maths.
 We endeavour to ensure that our planning has a balance of adult-led and child-initiated learning opportunities which cover all seven areas of learning.
-Topic enhancements are regularly added to the children's continuous provision, allowing them to further develop their knowledge and skills.
+Enhancements are regularly added to the children's continuous provision, allowing them to further develop their knowledge and skills.